-Resilient design is defined by the Resilient Design Institute as “the intentional design of buildings, landscapes, communities, and regions in response to vulnerabilities to disaster and disruption of normal life.”
+In the face of many natural disasters and unforeseen circumstances, the term “resiliency” is of the utmost importance in the design world.
+As defined by the Resilient Design Institute, resilient design is “the intentional design of buildings, landscapes, communities, and regions in response to vulnerabilities to disaster and disruption of normal life.”

 - Including wash out zones on the first floor of a building that are designed to have water flow through them during a major flood to reduce structural damage